afnog/sse/virtualization/presentation.md

 ## Create a Virtual Machine

 * Named "OpenStack Compute 1"
-  * One of our three virtual machines, the Compute Node
+  * One of our three nodes, the Compute Node
 * Allocate 1024 MB RAM, 20 GB disk space
   * Name the disk image "Trusty OpenStack"
 * Configure network devices: